How to Remove a Stripped Screw

 Sometimes drilling a small hole into a stripped screw can allow your screwdriver to reach deeper into—and achieve a better grip on—the stuck fastener.
 If you’re going to try this approach, make certain to use a drill bit designed for use on metal, not wood.
 And don’t drill too far down; the screw head could pop off!

-6. Pull the screw with pliers.
+6. Twist it out with pliers.

 Inspect the screw head closely.
 If there’s any daylight between the screw head and the surface to which it’s fastened, see if you can get hold of the screw with a pair of locking pliers (these are also known as vise grips).
 If you can get the tool to grab a firm hold of the screw, you should be able to turn the pliers until the screw loosens and pulls away.